miqlliot/CSGOguides/README.md

 ## Methodology

+### Breakdowns

 The overall guide will be written in the structure of *breakdowns*.
-Just as the physicist breaks down molecules into atoms, atoms into particles, and particles into quarks; Just so will this guide breakdown the many areas a player most consider when wanting to improve their game.
+Just as the physicist breaks down molecules into atoms, atoms into particles, and particles into quarks; Just so will this guide breakdown the many areas a player must consider when wanting to improve their game.
 The breakdowns will follow the *MECE* standard; when breaking down an area the parts will be *mutually exclusive*, i.e. not overlap, and they will be *collectively exhaustive*, i.e. not forget an important part of the area.
-As an example, consider the top-level breakdown below which creates the top-level structure that you will find in the table of contents on the left.
+As an example, consider the breakdown below which creates the top-level structure that you will find in the table of contents on the left.

 ![](images/breakdown_upper.png?raw=true "Initial breakdown and structure of guide")

-A player can only improve her game by making changes in how she behaves either inside of it (direct impact), or outside of it (indirect impact).
-Strict *MECE'ness* is an ideal to strive for, however, it is not always ideal to follow the standard to the letter, and the reader might notice that some places breakdowns will not be entirely *MECE* in order to improve readability.
+A player can only improve his/her game by making changes in how he/she behaves either inside of it (direct impact), or outside of it (indirect impact).
+Strict *MECE'ness* is an ideal to strive for, however, it is not always optimal to follow it to the letter, and the reader might notice that in some places, breakdowns will not be entirely *MECE*.
 Should the reader notice some issues with the logic, have suggestions for additional topics or in any way want to contact the author, please use the link found below.

 [Report issue](https://github.com/miqlliot/CSGOguides/issues){: .btn .btn-purple }

+### Impacts

+Undoubtly some areas have a greater impact than others on the skill of the player, as such, each area will be labeled clearly whether the author believes it to be: Low impact{: .label .label-green }, Medium impact{: .label .label-yellow } or High impact{: .label .label-red}

 1. Aim of the site